-La Raia Guest House / De Amicis Architetti
+La Raia Resort / deamicisarchitetti

 Photographs

 Text description provided by the architects.
-La Raia Guest House (Locanda La Raia) come alive in an old abandoned building which was once an old tavern, typical of the local tradition.
+La Raia Resort (Locanda La Raia) come alive in an old abandoned building which was once an old tavern, typical of the local tradition.
 The reconstruction started from research of the meaning of the place and its relations with the landscape: from enhancing the dialogue between interior and exterior.

 The proportions of the building have been redefined through fills and soil movements to recover an identity more pronounced and recognizable; new openings, different for shapes and dimensions, have selected the most interesting views, and the the same typology matrix was reversed by transforming the inner court on an abstract patio around it to which the new organization of internal spaces revolves.